Time To Read: 6 minutes

 gardener pruning trees with pruning shears on nature background picture

 You’ll want a pair of long-handled pruning shears.
 They’re used to remove branches.
-Generally, hand-powered pruning shears can cut through branches up to one-inch thick.
+Generally, hand-powered pruning shears can cut through branches up to one inch thick.
 For anything larger, you’ll want gas or electric-powered shears.

 Landscaping Equipment